-On November 17, 2014, the Company (through its subsidiary Kiora Pharmaceuticals GmbH) entered into an intellectual property and know-how licensing agreement with Laboratoires Leurquin Mediolanum S.A.S. ("Mediolanum") for the commercialization of KIO-101 (the "Mediolanum agreement") in specific territories.
+On November 17, 2014, the Company (through its subsidiary Kiora Pharmaceuticals GmbH) entered into an intellectual property and know-how licensing agreement with Laboratoires Leurquin Mediolanum S.A.S. ("Mediolanum") for the commercialization of KIO-101 (the "Mediolanum Agreement") in specific territories.
 Under the Mediolanum agreement, the Company out-licensed rights to commercialize KIO-101 for uveitis, dry eye and viral conjunctivitis in Italy, and France.
-This Agreement was amended on December 10, 2015 to also include Belgium and The Netherlands.
+This Agreement was amended on December 10, 2015 to also include Belgium and Netherlands.
 Under the Mediolanum Agreement, Mediolanum is obligated to pay up to approximately €20 million in development and commercial milestones and a 7% royalty on net sales of KIO-101 in the territories through the longer of the expiry of the valid patents covering KIO-101 or 10 years from the first commercial sale.
 The royalty is reduced to 5% after patent expiry.

 On September 26, 2018, the Company entered into an intellectual property licensing agreement (the "SentrX Agreement") with SentrX, a veterinary medical device company that develops and manufactures veterinary wound care products.
 Under the SentrX Agreement, the Company in-licensed the rights to trade secrets and know-how related to the manufacturing of KIO-201.
 The SentrX Agreement enables the Company to pursue a different vendor with a larger capacity for manufacturing and an FDA-inspected facility for commercialization of a product for human use.
 Under the SentrX Agreement, SentrX is eligible to receive milestone payments totaling up to \$4.75 million, upon and subject to the achievement of certain specified developmental and commercial milestones.
-The term of the agreement is until the product is no longer in the commercial marketplace.
+On June 7, 2023, the Company entered into an amendment agreement (the "SentrX First Amendment") whereby SentrX removed the Company's obligation to make any further payments, milestone or otherwise.
+The term of the amendment agreement remains unchanged, which is until the product is no longer in the commercial marketplace.
+In addition, on June 7, 2023, the Company entered into a new exclusive license agreement (the "New SentrX Agreement") with SentrX, whereby the Company out-licensed certain KIO-201 patents for use in animal health and veterinary medicine.
+Under the New SentrX Agreement, SentrX is obligated to pay the Company a flat low single-digit royalty on net sales, and is effective until the last licensed patent terminates.